-7. FAMILY GOVERNANCE
+9. FAMILY GOVERNANCE

+A business-owner family is an "organization" which, from a certain level of complexity, requires its own structure and corresponding processes in order to establish the necessary level of professionalism and cohesion within the business-owner family.
 Whoever seeks to keep a business in family ownership over the long term must not only focus on the interests of the business but must also take a professional and responsible approach to the way in which the owner family is organized.
 Good family governance aims to strengthen and foster long-term consolidation of the feeling of cohesion on the part of the owner family and their identification with the company - in the sense of a common project.

-Another concern of good family governance is to avoid potential conflicts or help resolve them.
+Another concern of good family governance is to avoid potential conflicts or help resolve them and to ensure a professional approach to corporate responsibility.

 Family-owned businesses and their owner families are so varied that there can be no schematic recommendations for good family governance.
 The right solution must be worked out individually, based on the company and family size, the existing diversity and the history specific to the owner family.
-The following should be specifically noted in this regard.
+The following should be specifically noted in this regard

-7.1 Basic principles
+9.1 Basic principles

-- 7.1.1 Businesses can remain family businesses only as long as they succeed in preserving the greatest possible consensus within the owner family and their agreement to maintaining the undertaking as a family business.
-The owners are recommended to pay particular attention to these aspects, and to look after the concerns of the family with the same level of care devoted to the management of the family business. - 7.1.2 The owner family should draw up values and goals for the family and link these them with the values and goals for the company to create a coherent mission statement.
-In addition to material concerns, emotional aspects should also be taken into account. - 7.1.3 An approach to family governance should also specify - who is a member of the owner family, - the circumstances under which new family members can be included in the owner family, - the circumstances under which membership in the owner family can be lost, - who has voting rights in family-governance matters.
+- 9.1.1 Businesses can remain family businesses only as long as they succeed in preserving the greatest possible consensus within the owner family and their agreement to maintaining the undertaking as a family business.
+The owners are recommended to pay particular attention to these aspects, and to look after the concerns of the family with the same level of care devoted to the management of the family business. - 9.1.2 The owner family should draw up values and goals for the family and link these with the values and goals for the company to create a coherent mission statement.
+In addition to material concerns, emotional aspects should also be taken into account. - 9.1.3 An approach to family governance should also specify - who is a member of the owner family, - the circumstances under which new family members can be included in the owner family, - the circumstances under which membership in the owner family can be lost, - who has voting rights in family governance matters.